 In my case, this manifested as working from early morning to late at night.
 Checking emails while watching Netflix with my husband.
 Stressing about work in my rare free time instead of being present in the moment.
 Any of these sound familiar to you, too?

 It’s been a hard year emotionally for everyone, and I feel guilty even saying that, because I am SO grateful to have a flourishing business I love, but when I would check in with my health, I often felt… heavy.
 Tired.
 Stretched.
 I know I’m not alone in this.

 However, I recently realized that it sometimes takes experiencing the opposite conditions to admit how far into the hole we’ve dug ourselves.

 For me, this “opposite” experience was taking 10 full days off in August to visit my family in California.
 (Don’t worry, we observed all the Covid precautions.)
 And because I hadn’t seen my family in well over a year, I committed to a completely work-free vacation.
-The first since I started my business in 2017.

 I created hard boundaries between myself and my business — literally against myself and my Type A tendencies.
 I trusted my team to hold down the fort.
 I almost didn’t even bring my laptop, but as my husband said, “Better to have it and not need it than need it and not have it.”
 I didn’t need it.

 I was so in the moment that I rarely knew what day it was.
 I rarely knew what time of day it was.
 I laughed with my family, my mind never drifted off to work topics, and those 10 days felt like a month.
 It was glorious.
 Life-giving.